Vadim-Karpenko/CC_DynamicWrinkles_UE4/README.md

 - Drag & Drop **AddWrinkles_CC** function from the **DynamicWrinkles** folder into this place and connect correspondingly.

     <img src="/README_ASSETS/5.png?raw=true" width="800" />
-- Go to the place where your character is located and open Skeletal Mesh of your character.
+- Go to the place where your character is located and open Skeletal Mesh.

     <img src="/README_ASSETS/11.png?raw=true" width="800" />
 - At the left side of the screen locate the Material instance for character's head.

     <img src="/README_ASSETS/12.png?raw=true" width="800" />
-- At the Material Instance enable the wrinkles option.
-Please note that default settings below will require configuration for each idividual character.
+- Enable the wrinkles.
+Settings below may require configuration later.

     <img src="/README_ASSETS/14.png?raw=true" width="800" />
-- Now we need to create an Animation Blueprint for your character.
+- Create an Animation Blueprint for your character.
 Left click on your Skeletal mesh -> Create -> Anim Blueprint

     <img src="/README_ASSETS/7.png?raw=true" width="800" />
 - In the Event Graph connect **Event Blueprint Update Animation** node with **Process Wrinkle Curves CC** node.
 Use "wrinkle" keyword to find it.